 All vendors that are impacted by the storm drain requirements have been notified by changes to their purchase orders.
 In addition, training sheets have been provided to the vendor with a signature line stating that the vendor has received the training sheets as well as a brief training session.
 A meeting was held with our vendors to explain the new changes and requirements.
 In addition to the above, we have provided information on the Outdoor Events requirements and the changes made to the IPM as a result of the Storm Water requirements.

-By taking a storm water management approach including staff monitoring, vendor compliance and best management practices; GSA's are relatively low in comparison to larger entities like food production facilities, landfills, etc. If a discharge occurred, it would more likely be relatively small.
-A possible exception would be the illicit use of highly toxic chemicals by any of GSA's vendors.
-The IPM precludes these vendors from using toxic chemicals and any discharge would be considered a serious breach of contract.
+By taking a storm water management approach including staff monitoring, vendor compliance and best management practices;

-Landscaping and Grounds program has adopted a preventative approach to illicit discharges that would be out of compliance with the National Pollutant Discharge Elimination System (NPDES).
+GSA's Landscaping and Grounds program has adopted a preventative approach to illicit discharges that would be out of compliance with the National Pollutant Discharge Elimination System (NPDES).